“It's an event which reminds us that we are all part of the same community”

 As far as gay pride events go, Montreal absolutely nailed it.
 We had such an incredible time here that we definitely want to return to see more of it.
 Montreal is a place we could certainly consider living in, and highly recommend it to all gay travellers.

-And, check out our vlog about it right here:
+For more, check out our vlog from the Fierte Montreal Pride right here: